 Disclosure Requirements

 The board member, C.E.O. or employee who believes that he/she may be perceived as having a conflict of interest in a discussion or decision must disclose that conflict to the group making the decision.
-Most concerns about conflicts of interest may be resolved and appropriately addressed through prompt and complete disclosure [2 CFR Part 200.112].
+Most concerns about conflicts of interest may be resolved and appropriately addressed through prompt and complete disclosure [2 CFR Part 200.112, 200.318(c)(2) and s.
+1002.84(21), F.S.].

 Therefore, the Coalition requires the following: